This listing expired on August 1, 2023. Please contact email@example.com for any updated information.

 Prof. Gian Luca Grassigli (Università degli Studi di Perugia ), Prof. Sarah Harvey (Kent State University)

-This Umbro-Etruscan necropolis was first excavated in 1855 by Domenico Golini, and work continued in the mid twentieth century and later by the archaeological superintendency, with more recent excavations in 2017 and 2019.
-Around 50 chamber tombs have been discovered to date, and a remarkable tomb built from travertine blocks was discovered in 2019.
-We will continue to excavate around the vicinity of this tomb, and plan to explore an adjacent plateau of Copio, where we hypothesize the settlement was located.
-Survey data indicates the occupation of Copio may have extended from the Iron Age to the Roman period.
+The Etrusco-Umbrian necropolis of the Vallone di San Lorenzo was first excavated in 1855 by Domenico Golini, and work continued in the mid twentieth century and later by the archaeological superintendency, with more recent excavations in 2017, 2019 and 2022.
+Around 50 chamber tombs have been discovered to date; a remarkable tomb built from travertine blocks was discovered in 2019, and other unusual tombs in the vicinity of it were discovered in 2022.
+We will continue to explore this area of the necropolis in 2023.

-Period(s) of Occupation: The necropolis dates between the late seventh/early sixth century B.C. to the fourth B.C.
-Survey data suggests that the use of the adjacent plateau of Copio (where we plan to expand) may extend into the Roman period.
+Period(s) of Occupation: The necropolis dates between the late seventh/early sixth century B.C. to the fourth century B.C.

-This project is a collaboration between the Università degli Studi di Perugia, Kent State University, the municipality of Montecchio and the Soprintendenza Archeologia, Belle Arti e Paesaggio dell’Umbria.
 Italian and American university students will be working together at the site.
-Participants will be trained in excavation techniques, recording methods, and artifact processing, and learn about the site history.
+Participants will be trained in excavation techniques and recording methods, and learn about the site history.
 They will also work with artifacts from the current or previous seasons in the local museum.
-Occasional field trips to other ancient sites and/or museums in the region will take place as well.

 Project Size: 1-24 participants